 Without being involved in some way with your child’s reading, it will be hard for you to know how much she understands.
 But there are ways you can be involved without her reading aloud to you.

 Reading comprehension is a process.
 It requires a great deal of mental energy because it involves so many things.
-First, the reader needs to pull information out of the text.
-Then, while she’s reading, she needs to put that information together so it makes sense.
+First, readers need to pull information out of the text.
+Then, while they’re reading, they need to put that information together so it makes sense.

 Reading comprehension is different from listening comprehension.
-For example, if your child is struggling because she has difficulty with decoding, her energy will be consumed as she tries to figure out how to read the words.
+Let’s say your child is struggling because she has trouble with decoding, or sounding out words.
+Her energy will be taken up trying to figure out how to read the words.
 That may be why she doesn’t want to read the text to you.

-One way to work around that and still gauge her comprehension is to read silently, but together.
-Sit with your daughter and read the same material.
-Periodically stop.
+One way to work around that and still get an idea of her comprehension is to read silently, but together.
+Read the same material, stopping periodically.
 It could be after a paragraph, a passage, or a chapter.
 Then ask her questions about what you’ve both read.

 If she won’t do that either, don’t give up entirely on spending time together reading.
 If she’ll let you, read aloud to her.
-You’ll only be able to assess her listening comprehension.
+You’ll only find out about her listening comprehension.
 But at least you’ll be able to see what she’s getting out of the text.

-When she’s reading a text to herself, encourage her to tell you about what she’s reading and to share her thoughts.
-After all, that’s what comprehension is all about—thinking and discussing what we read.
+When she’s reading to herself, encourage her to tell you about what she’s reading and to share her thoughts.
+After all, that’s what comprehension is all about—thinking about and discussing what we read.

 Want more information and ways to help your child with reading challenges?